-The PPEL major aims not simply at breadth of knowledge, but detailed understanding.
+The PPEL program aims not simply at breadth of knowledge, but detailed understanding.
 To do this the major is composed of 45 units.

 ECON 205: The Ethics and Economics of Wealth Creation (3 units)